 Organizational managers and human resource personnel should never overlook or tolerate any type of disorderly conduct by employees as it leads to future disciplinary problems and dissatisfaction among other employees.
 Different organizations have different policies that dictate how disciplinary action against employee misconduct should be addressed, but the first step that any organization generally takes is a verbal warning for minor infractions.

-However, when verbal communications between the supervisor and the employee do not lead to a change of behavior, a formal warning letter is necessary as it is more effective in stopping any further misconduct or breach of company rules.
-Unlike a verbal warning, employees can see and reply to a written warning; thus, managers can record the employee’s performance.
+However, when verbal communications between the supervisor and the employee do not lead to a change of behavior, a formal letter is necessary as it is more effective in stopping any further misconduct or breach of company rules.
+Unlike a verbal one, employees can see and reply to a written warning; thus, managers can record the employee’s performance.

 Warning letters to employees can also be referred to using the following names: